 When you are ready to start your business, you will need to take a few steps to ensure the process goes smoother.
-If you are unsure about the difference between a TIN vs. EIN, contact the IRS-EIN.
+If you are unsure about the difference between a TIN vs. EIN, contact the IRS EIN Filing Service.
 They will be able to help you navigate the complicated paperwork that comes with starting a business.

 What to Know When it Comes to a TIN Application: